cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

   the `Go` templating engine will think that the delimiters specify the beginning and the end of template strings, will try to evaluate it, which will result in an error

-As an example, let's define [Gomplate Datasources](https://docs.gomplate.ca/datasources/) for the entire organization in the `stacks/orgs/acme/_defaults.yaml` stack manifest:
+As an example, let's define templating configuration for the entire organization in the `stacks/orgs/acme/_defaults.yaml` stack manifest:

 ```yaml title="stacks/orgs/acme/_defaults.yaml"
 settings: